HMS L55: British service

-HMS L55 was based at Tallinn, Estonia as part of the Baltic Battle Squadron which was supporting the Baltic states fighting for independence.
+HMS L55 was based at Tallinn, Estonia as part of the Baltic Battle Squadron, which was supporting the Baltic states fighting for independence.
 On 9 June 1919 in Caporsky Bay in the Gulf of Finland L55 attacked two 1,260-ton Bolshevik Orfey-class minelayer-destroyers, Gavriil and Azard.
 HMS L55 missed her targets and was forced into a British-laid minefield.
 Soviet sources stated Azard sank her by gunfire.
 If she was sunk by gunfire, L55 was the only British submarine sunk by hostile Soviet vessels.

 Salvage

 The wreck was found by Soviet minesweepers in 1927.
 The Soviets raised her on 11 August 1928.
-As the Soviets refused to allow any British warship into their waters, the remains of 34 crew members were returned on the British merchantman Truro before transfer to HMS Champion.
-The crew was buried in a communal grave at the Haslar Royal Naval Cemetery in Portsmouth on 7 September 1928.
+As the Soviets refused to allow any British warship into their waters, the remains of the crew members were returned on the British merchantman Truro before transfer to HMS Champion.
+The crew, 42 officers and men, were buried in a communal grave at the Haslar Royal Naval Cemetery in Portsmouth on 7 September 1928.